SublimeText/LaTeXTools/README.markdown

  * On Windows, Sumatra
  * On Linux, Evince

 However, there is now support for custom viewers, if not a lot of choice available at the moment (patches welcome).
-Currently the only non-default viewer supported is using Preview on OS X. This can be selected by changing the `viewer` setting in your LaTeXTools preferences to `"preview"`.
-Obviously, it only works on OS X.
+Currently the only non-default viewers supported are Preview on OS X and Okular on Linux.
+Preview can be selected by changing the `viewer` setting in your LaTeXTools preferences to `"preview"`.
+Okular can be used by changing the `viewer` setting in your LaTeXTools preferences to `"okular"`.

 ### Command Viewer ###